Dr Assa Doron

 The anthropology of contemporary India, and South Asia; development studies and contemporary health practices; urbanization; modernity, and identity politics; religion; ethnographic practice, new media, waste and recycling.

 Assa Doron joined ANU in August 2007.
-He obtained his BA in History from the Hebrew University of Jerusalem, and PhD in social anthropology from La Trobe University, Melbourne.
-He recently completed a co-authored book with Robin Jeffrey on mobile phones in India, titled, The Great Indian Phone Book (Harvard UP/C. Hurst, 2013), and published in India under the title Cellphone Nation: how the mass mobile changes business, politics and daily life.
+His latest book, co-authored with Robin Jeffrey on mobile phones in India, titled, The Great Indian Phone Book (Harvard UP/C. Hurst, 2013), and published in India under the title Cellphone Nation: how the mass mobile changes business, politics and daily life.
+The book received wide media coverage and favourable reviews in the international media, including: The Economist, India Today, Times Higher Education, The Wall Street Journal, LA Review of Books, Bloomberg, Economic & Political Weekly (EPW), IMF Quarterly, Business Standard, LSE Review of Books,, The Australian, and SMH as well as in various academic journals.

 2008 - Awarded Australian Research Council Postdoctoral Fellowship